08444 937 531

 Day 1: Fly to Tokyo.

 Day 2 Tokyo: Transfer to your hotel on arrival.
-The remainder of the day is at leisure.
+The rest of the day is at leisure.

-Day 4 Tokyo: Today is at leisure to explore independently, perhaps visit some of the city’s world-class museums and art galleries, the electronics district of Akihabara or see the world-famous Tsukji Fish Market.
+Day 4 Tokyo: At leisure to explore.
+Perhaps visit some of the city’s world-class museums and art galleries, the electronics district of Akihabara or see the world-famous Tsukji Fish Market.
 Alternatively, venture out of Tokyo and explore the delightful seaside town of Kamakura.

-Day 6 Hakone/Takayama: Today’s journey begins on the Shinkansen bullet train before you change onto the Limited Express Hida Wideview for a scenic journey through tall mountains and stunning gorges to Takayama.
+Day 5 Tokyo/Takayama: Travel by Shinkansen bullet train before changing onto the Limited Express Hida Wideview for a scenic journey through tall mountains and stunning gorges to Takayama.
 Nestled high in the Hida alpine region, this beautifully preserved old town was cut off from the rest of Japan, allowing it to develop its own unique culture.
 We recommend at stroll in Takayama’s shitamachi, where the streets are lined with century-old merchants’ homes and sake breweries.
 Stay overnight in a ryokan, the traditional Japanese-style inn furnished with low tables and chairs, sliding shoji doors and tatami flooring.

-Day 13 Kyoto: Join a local guide and explore some of Kyoto’s World Heritage Sites using the city’s comprehensive bus system.
-Start your day with a visit to Nijo Castle, an ornamental castle which was completed in 1603 and is surrounded by stunning gardens.
+Day 12 Kyoto: Join a local guide and explore some of Kyoto’s World Heritage Sites using the city’s comprehensive bus system.
+Start with a visit to ornamental Nijo Castle, which was completed in 1603 and is surrounded by stunning gardens.
 Continue on to the serene Ryoan-ji Temple to see its well-maintained rock garden and then visit Kinkaku-ji Temple.
-Later, visit Kiyomizu-dera (Pure Water) Temple for amazing views of the whole of Kyoto before a stroll through the atmospheric Higashiyama district.
+Later, visit Kiyomizu-dera (Pure Water) Temple for amazing views before visiting the atmospheric Higashiyama district.

-Day 15 Kyoto: Time for last minute sightseeing or shopping before your tour concludes with a transfer to the airport for your onward journey.
+Day 15 Oasaka: Your tour concludes with a transfer to the airport for your onward journey..

 08444 937 531